A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: An Introduction to Controllable Text Generation and Pre-trained Language Models

+\textbf{Summary}: Theoretically speaking, Auto-Encoder (AE) and Sequence-to-Sequence (Seq2Seq) models utilize bidirectional attention in Transformer, while Auto-Regressive (AR) language models rely on causal attention.
+Bi-attention models have been found to encounter low-rank problems~\cite{low_rank}, which may limit their expressive ability to some extent.
+On the other hand, causal attention possesses greater theoretical expressive power.
+Therefore, for complex tasks like logical reasoning, or in the scene where the language model is expected to serve as a backbone for Artificial Generative Intelligence (AGI), AR models with a significant number of parameters (e.g., GPT-3~\cite{gpt3}, GPT-4, etc.) are a preferable choice.
+However, AR models also come with potential limitations for tasks such as fill-in-the-blank, content comparison, and text summarization, which often require the model to look back, analyze multiple pieces of content, or engage in extensive re-reading~\cite{gpt3}.
+Therefore, AE and Seq2Seq models are often better choices for these tasks.

-When it comes to controlled text generation using PLMs, most of the methods exploit the generative model, including AR and Seq2seq models as a basis, and then guide them to generate the desired text.
+When it comes to controlled text generation using PLMs, most methods exploit the generative model, including AR and Seq2seq models, as the basis, and guide them to generate the desired text.
 Generally, CTG tasks always treat the PLMs as a conditional generation model, and its formulation is consistent with the standard language model:

 Based on the pre-trained language model manifested above, the goal of conditional text generation can be formulated as: